zelmi/web-app-ruby-on-rails/README.md

 Use Ctrl-C to stop
 ```

-Now that Rails has been successfully launched on your local machine, you can navigate to your favorite web-browser and interact with the server.
+Now that a Rails server instance has been successfully launched on your local machine, you can navigate to your favorite web-browser and interact with the server.

 Navigate to the following url in your browser to view the application: